colinbeales/gh-cost-center/README.md

 ### Basic Usage

-Add all members of an enterprise team to a cost center:
+Add all members of a team to a cost center:

 ```bash
 gh cost-center add-team -e myenterprise -t "Engineering Team" -c "Engineering Cost Center"